AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

 | `cq.screens.components.edit` |Styles and scripts that are only used in edit mode |
 | `cq.screens.components.production` |Styles and scripts that are only used in production mode |

-## Add Poster Component to a Sequence Channel {#add-sequence-channel}
+## Add Poster component to a Sequence channel {#add-sequence-channel}

-The Poster component is used on a Sequence Channel.
-The starter package for this tutorial included an Idle Channel.
-The Idle Channel is pre-configured to allow components of the group **`We.Retail Run - Content`**.
+The Poster component is used on a Sequence channel.
+The starter package for this tutorial included an Idle channel.
+The Idle channel is pre-configured to allow components of the group **`We.Retail Run - Content`**.
 The Poster component's group is set to `We.Retail Run - Content` and is available to be added to the channel.

-1. Open the Idle Channel from the `We.Retail` Run project: **`http://localhost:4502/editor.html/content/screens/we-retail-run/channels/idle-channel.edit.html`**
+1. Open the Idle channel from the `We.Retail` Run project: **`http://localhost:4502/editor.html/content/screens/we-retail-run/channels/idle-channel.edit.html`**
 1. Drag + Drop a new instance of the **Poster** component from the side bar on to the page.

    ![2018-05-07_at_3_23pm](assets/2018-05-07_at_3_23pm.png)